Free boundary regularity for a spectral optimal partition problem with volume and inclusion constraints: Introduction

 \subsection{Strategy of the proof}

 The proof of the main Theorem~\ref{thm:main} is rather involved and requires several technical steps.
 Therefore, for the reader's sake, we summarize here the main ideas.
-We start with the information that
+We start with the information that, if $(\Omega_1,\ldots, \Omega_k)$ is a solution to \eqref{eigenvalue_problem}, then

-and so, at one-phase points, one can use the existing results in the literature.
+for each $i$, and so, at one-phase points, one can use the existing results in the literature.
 This is not however the case at two-phase points, whose study is the core of this work.

 Having this in mind, first of all, in Section~\ref{sec:penalized}, we introduce a penalized version of problem~\eqref{eigenvalue_problem} in order to get rid of the measure constraint in \eqref{eigenvalue_problem}, inspired by what is done in~\cite{AguileraAltCaffarelli} in the one-phase setting.
 We use a penalization with good upper and lower Lipschitz-type estimates (see Lemma \ref{lemma:feta} for a precise statement), which also allows to avoid the positive part as in \eqref{eigenvalue_problem_plusmeasure_positivepart}.
 This penalized problem can be naturally formulated in a free boundary environment, as it is equivalent to consider a partition or the vector of first eigenfunctions (suitably normalized) associated to each set of the partition.
 It is through this penalization that we are able to treat two-phase points; on the other hand, this penalization is not $C^1$, which creates many difficulties and requires several new ideas.
 For this new problem without measure constraint, in this chapter we prove some of the basic results concerning existence of a solution (which in this case is at the same time both a partition and a vector of $H^1$ functions), the nondegeneracy and Lipschitz continuity of the optimal eigenfunctions and suitable density estimates.
 The techniques used here are essentially the nowadays standard strategies for proving these basic regularity results in free boundary problems, and we adapt them to our situation.